-- To establish parameters for issuing debt, including the purposes for which debt can be issued - Describe how debt and debt proceeds will be managed - Provide guidance as to the type of debt to be issued - Provide guidance as to the relationship between the capital improvement plan and debt issuance pre-design, design, land and/or easement acquisition, construction, and related fixtures, equipment and other costs as permitted by law.
-The District will not issue debt to cover operating needs.
+Establish parameters for issuing debt, including the purposes for which debt can be issued

+- Describe how debt and debt proceeds will be managed - Provide guidance as to the type of debt to be issued - Provide guidance as to the relationship between the capital improvement plan and debt issuance

-Purpose and Use of Debt
+3. Purpose and Use of Debt

 The District will utilize reasonable debt financing to fund long-term improvements and thus ensure equitable allocation of costs.
 Long-term improvements may include the acquisition of land, facilities, infrastructure, and supplies of water; and enhancements or expansions to existing water, recycled water, and wastewater capacity and facilities.
-Debt can be issued to fund the planning,
+Debt can be issued to fund the planning, pre-design, design, acquisition of land and/or easements, construction, and related fixtures, equipment and other costs as permitted by law.
+The District will not issue debt to cover operating needs.